Green-Bat/ArkhamSpeedrunningWiki.github.io/Guides/Knight/Any.md

+# Any% Tutorial (Speed Tech, Tricks, and Glitches)

 https://www.youtube.com/watch?v=UVBXTYZmk8g

 This tutorial covers all of the basics that you need to know to speedrun this game.
 I know there are some visual glitches in the video but I didn't feel like re-recording the segments Kappa